-You can dissect the way I have built the app in the public GitHub repository as a sequence of six pull requests.
+This tutorial will use commands that run on Unix-like systems like Linux or macOS with a shell.
+You can dissect the way I have built the app in the public GitHub repository as a sequence of multiple pull requests.
+Let’s get started!

 npx express-generator --view=pug --git <app-name>

-To analyze the command we ran, we asked the Express generator to generate an express app.
+To analyze the command we ran, we asked the Express generator to generate an Express app.
 The --view=pug

 parameter asks it to add a .gitignore

-file.
-Of course, you will need to replace <app-name>
+Of course, you’ll need to replace <app-name>

-It will render something like below:
+The command above will render something like the image below:

 To test the app, first run npm install